 - Superwomen and men, you need to chill!
 While there are some people that can keep up a crazy pace, get no sleep, and be fine… that is not the norm.
 And I encourage you to ask yourself if this lifestyle is the one you want, or if you’re putting on airs to make it seem like you’re actually a Superman (or woman).
 Instead, set up a structured calendar with dedicated time for your classroom work, family, and business.
 Make sure it’s realistic with time to sleep and eat, then you can add in some other items, like volunteering and whatnot.

 Just for You!

 As a thank you for all of my listeners, I have a new helpful guide for you.
-It’s called The Getting Started Guide for Side Hustlin’ Teachers, and it includes the first 10 things you need to do when you decide on a side hustle.
+It’s called The Ultimate List of Side Hustles for Teachers, and it includes 125 ideas to get started on your side hustle journey.
 Grab your copy here.